codefellows/seattle-code-201d79/class-15/LECTURE.md

    1. HTML, CSS, JS
       1. Any code you submit to me in the main branch, should be as clean as you think it should be.
          1. Make sure there are no big commented out blocks of code.
-   2. Expectation is to use the design patterns and reseouces demostrated in lecture.
+   2. Expectation is to use the design patterns and resources demonstrated in lecture.
    3. Does your code do the behaviors that you as a team specify.
       1. If your app preforms the behaviors you set out to build, you will get a good grade.